-- 1. When any vacancy occurs on a board or commission, the city clerk shall announce that vacancy pursuant to the standard outreach procedures.
+- 1. When any vacancy occurs on a board, commission or council committee, the city clerk shall announce that vacancy pursuant to the standard outreach procedures.
 For routine vacancies, the announcement is made approximately two months prior to the date on which the vacancy is to occur.
 For non-routine vacancies, the announcement is made as soon as possible in order to maintain viable memberships on the various boards and commissions.
+The vacancy will be advertised for no less than 30 days.
 The City Clerk's Office maintains the board and commission files, and performs all clerical and administrative support tasks related to the application process. - 2.
 At the close of the application period, all applications received for the vacancy are referred by the clerk to the mayor for review and recommendation. - 3.
-After reviewing the submitted nomination(s), the mayor shall make a recommendation n appointment to fill the vacancy at the next a regular council meeting. - 4.
-At the next regular council meeting (but not sooner than six days) following the meeting at which the mayor made the appointment, the council shall vote whether to confirm the appointment.
+After reviewing the submitted nomination(s), the mayor shall make a recommendation to fill the vacancy at the next regular council meeting.
+All applications will be included with the recommended nomination to council. - 4.
+At the next regular council meeting, the council shall vote whether to confirm the appointment.
 Consensus of at least two council members is required. - 5.
 If the council does not approve the appointment, discussion shall take place and another recommendation shall be made.
-Council shall vote whether to confirm the new appointment. - At the direction of the council, all vacancies, application periods, and close of application periods for boards and commissions shall be monitored and maintained by the city clerk in compliance with the Maddy Act.14 - 7.
-In making nominations and appointments to city boards and commissions, the mayor and council district members should consider persons of various ethnicities, ages, genders, education, and occupational experience as reflected in the general population of the city; and should, as appropriate for the vacancy, consider persons from all districts of the city.
+Council shall vote whether to confirm the new appointment. - 6.
+At the direction of the council, all vacancies, application periods, and close of application periods for boards and commissions shall be monitored and maintained by the city clerk in compliance with the Maddy Act.14. - 7.
+In making nominations and appointments to city boards and commissions, the mayor and council members should consider persons of various ethnicities, ages, genders, education, and occupational experience as reflected in the general population of the city; and should, as appropriate for the vacancy, consider persons from all districts of the city.